-The Organising Committee of The Asian Conference on the Liberal Arts (ACLA) is calling for abstract submissions.
+The Conference Programme Committee is calling for abstract submissions.
 To present your research at the conference your abstract must first pass double-blind peer review.
 Upon payment of registration fees, your attendance at the conference will be confirmed.

 Conference Theme & Streams